discos/doc/developer/howto/github/branch_and_merge.rst

 Making a change on the master branch
 ====================================

-The **master** branch is our main development branch, we should do our best to keep it stable and clean but we should never assume that master is a production-stable branch.
+The **master** branch is our main development branch, we do our best to keep it stable and clean but we should never assume that master is a production-stable branch.
-Consider this as the old svn trunk.

 Working on the master branch is simple, the only difference with svn is that now you work on a local copy of the project, and commits are done on your workstation